 - When people do not get enough B12 in their daily nutrients.

 - When our body does not absorb or store this nutrient.

 The most common symptoms shown due to B12 deficiency are,

 - Feeling tired and weak causes difficulty walking.

 It is an important B vitamin that serves a crucial role in nerve tissue health, brain function, and the production of red blood cells.

 It is an essential nutrient for healthy blood.
-The deficiency of vitamin B12 leads to decreased normal red blood cells or causes anemia.
+The deficiency of vitamin B12 leads to decreased normal red blood cells or causes iron deficiency anemia.
 Megaloblastic anemia or nutritional deficiency anemia is also caused by the deficiency of B12 or folate which affects our blood oxygen levels.

 Functions of vitamin B12

 Vitamin B12 functions or control several biological processes in our body.
 The main functions of B12 are,